fdb/slarg-website/research-week/2026/public-lecture-by-adania-shibli.md

 date: 2026-10-30
 location: Sint Lucas Antwerpen showroom
 ---

-F﻿riday October 30, we welcome acclaimed Palestinian writer Adania Shibli for a closing lecture exploring the fragile spaces between words, silence and writing.
+F﻿riday October 30, we welcome Palestinian writer Adania Shibli for a closing lecture exploring the fragile spaces between words, silence and writing.

 An interruption in the flow of words.
 Posing for the right word to approach.
 A prolonged silence between words.
 Blocks in which no words would emerge.
 Then, their repetition.
 Where do words disappear?
 But first, why?